mikelynn2/sentimentAPI/README.md

 ```

 ## Settings
-All settings are located in gunicornSettings.py
+All settings are located in gunicornSettings.py.
+They mostly deal with the API serving